riyad/android-backup/README.md

 ## Caveats

-### without root
+### Without Root

-* Currently restoring will not be able to be able to restore the correct timestamps of files.
+* Currently restoring will fail to restore the correct timestamps of files.
   They'll be set to the date and time of when you're restoring them.
-  This will cause all of those files to be downloaded again for the first backup, because it will look as if those files have changed.
+  This will cause all of those files to be downloaded again for the first backup, because it will look as if those files were updated.

 * During data transfer you may see errors like `rsync: readlink_stat("/path/to/some/file" (in root)) failed: Permission denied (13)` followed later by `rsync: recv_generator: failed to stat "/path/to/some/file" (in root): Permission denied (13)`.
   The files seem to still get restored fine (with the caveat above).